 Hop online and print off some infographics, brochures and photographs of dogs expressing certain elements of body language.
 For example, a dog that has wide eyes in a situation (something referred to as “whaling”) is a dog that is not enjoying what is taking place.

 This may also be a dog that is likely to bite if pushed too hard.
-Teaching your child to be able to identify such significant body language signs is the best way to keep the child and your dog safe during any interaction.
+In fact, studies show that aggression in dogs is most commonly expressed in these scenarios.
+So teaching your child to be able to identify such significant body language signs is the best way to keep the child and your dog safe during any interaction.

 9. Dogs aren’t humans